Classroom F is located to the back of the first floor of the building next to the Strauss Institute for Dispute Resolution.

 You will need to raise projector screens to use the whiteboards.

-The UVC Camera is located in the back of the classroom, shown below.
+The Q-SYS Core 110f is located between the dual-projectors which provides a wide-angle shot of the entire classroom, shown below.

 Ceiling Microphone and Speakers